Jerad Schomer

 What qualities should a 'great performance space' have?

-Intimacy, connection, scale, and a bar nearby.
+Intimacy, scale, and a great lobby (with a bar!

 Related